(Photo - Jonathan Potter)

 There is a long section I should write here which takes me from cultural theory to ethnomethodology, let me just say, for the time being, that I was concerned with the ways in which voices that I heard, and practices that I noticed, during fieldwork were obscured, and sometimes plain trampled on, when I engaged them with theory.
 From what I could tell, and somewhat to my surprise given how it had been characterised by other social sciences, ethnomethodology offered the occasion for a re-marriage of the academic and the theoretical with the everyday and the practical.

-Of late I have been increasingly influenced not just by the writings of Stanley Raffel but by his responses to and readings of the work of others.
+Of late I have been increasingly influenced not just by the writings of the late Stanley Raffel but by his responses to and readings of the work of others.
 In that respect I have also come under the sway of Stanley Cavell, the American philosopher of ordinary language best known for his work on Wittgenstein: The Claim of Reason.
 That their names should coincide as closely as their work does is confusing for anyone that listens to me enthusing about either of them.